 Chris Rayn’s works have been lauded for their deep meaning, their emotional power due to application of strong colors and contrasts, and the profound expressiveness of their intricate compositions.
 Throughout the years, he has developed these two stylistic means – richness of intrinsic colors & contrasts and a strong focus on the structural composition of the works – as his signature style.
 Through his analytical mind and unique eye for aesthetics, Rayn recognizes naturally the great underlieing structures and principles of the world and visualizes them in his works, using the canvas of nature to bring to life his interpretation of the world.

-His approach in creating art and stylistic principles are strongly inspired by the classic world of the visual arts and his own upbringing in this field (hence his identification as photographic artist rather than artistic photographer).
-In that light it is not surprising that many of his works have been attested a "painting-like quality", and his proficiency in subjects (corresponding to such divergent photographic fields as landscape/nature photography, urban/street photography and abstract photography) is explained in that fashion: his focus is on themes and their stylistic realization in the arts (which happens to be a camera instead of a brush), a holistic view that transcends the borders of conventional photographic fields.
+His approach of creating art and stylistic principles is strongly inspired by the classic world of the visual arts and his own upbringing in this field (hence his identification as photographic artist rather than artistic photographer).
+In that light it is not surprising that many of his works have been attested a “painting-like quality”, and his proficiency in subjects (corresponding to such divergent photographic fields as landscape/nature photography, urban/street photography and abstract photography) is explained in that fashion: his focus is on themes and their stylistic realization in the arts (which happens to be a camera instead of a brush), a holistic view that transcends the borders of conventional photographic fields.

 Themes frequently featured in his works, projects and exhibitions include the perennial beauty of nature, its conflict (and integration) with urban life, the contrasts & tension between modernity and history, progress and conservation, rich and poor – topics which have a renewed relevance in our globalized, ever faster changing world and a specific significance for the dynamic East-Asian societies.

 Contact Chris Rayn about representation, exhibitions, licences & prints